The Musically Fluent Course

 1.

-• Intention from dynamic rhythm first (attack, flow cadence), sonority - making the tone feel “supported” - float, bloom, bite, explode etc.
+- Sonority — making the tone feel “supported”, float, bloom, bite, explode etc. (timbre in the dynamic sense)

-• Introduction to the keyboard map (and vocal map) - red and blue groups (keyboard harmony training)
+- The keyboard map (and vocal map) — red and blue groups: keyboard harmony training, the foundations of musical literacy

-• Tonal centre - intention and feeling the "home and away" sense (through poetic cadence of the groove)
+- Tonal centre — intention, feeling the "home and away" sense, again from rhythm first — the poetic cadence of the groove

-• Improvising, writing and reading - using just 1, 2 and 3 lines - patterns on 2 keys and on small blocks of 3 & 4 notes (harmonic and auxiliary notes)
+- Improvising, writing and reading (using just 1, 2 and 3 lines) musical shapes in the matrix, first on 2 tones/keys and then on small blocks of 3 & 4 notes — introducing the sense of harmonic and auxiliary notes

 2.

-• Improvising simple patterns on single blocks and symmetrical pairs randomly across the full range of the instrument
+- Improvising simple musical patterns using single blocks, then symmetrical pairs, randomly across the full range of the instrument, to develop structural awareness

-• Awareness of major and minor tonality and root/tonal centre
+- Awareness of major and minor tonality and root/tonal centre within the harmonic block structure

 3.

-• Improvising, writing and reading single harmonic blocks, symmetric pairs, relative major-minor pairs, and random pairs on each 12-key area, each butterfly area and then 29-keys
+- Improvising, writing and reading on single harmonic blocks, in symmetric pairs, relative major-minor pairs, and random pairs on each 12-tone area, on the 2 butterfly areas and then on the 29-tone area

-• The 12 diatonic blocks and the families of 6 harmonic blocks - sensing the middle/flat/sharp positions of the 3 relative major/minor pairs - the circle of 5ths
+- Each of the 12 diatonic blocks has a family of 6 harmonic blocks the "plug" into it — sensing the middle/flat/sharp positions of the 3 relative major/minor pairs of harmonic blocks

-• Improvising, writing and reading melodies over drones and using harmonic and diatonic blocks (auxiliary notes)
+- Improvising, writing and reading melodies — over drones to generate a powerfully anchored tonal centre — using harmonic and diatonic blocks (auxiliary notes)

 Rhythm - Part 2: advanced